Thiesjoo/aoc2020/README.md

 `DAY=01 PART=01 ./run.sh`
 Where you can vary the `DAY` and `PART` variables

 Create a new day with
 `./advent init <day>`

 ## Important features/notes

-- in the `template` folder you can find a standard template, with input parsing and timing
+In the `template` folder you can find a standard template, with input parsing and timing